01 of 10

 Attach the Trim Pieces

 Once the 2x2 base has been attached to the plywood box, we'll cover the base with trim.
 Using a compound miter saw, place one piece of full 1x4 stock on edge (flat against the back fence) and make opposing 45-degree cuts with the short side measuring just over 48" in length (the long side should end up a little over 49-1/2").
-This piece will be attached on one side along the base with finish nails.
+This piece will be attached to one side along the base with finish nails.
 Use a piece of scrap cut at 45-degrees to align one end of the trim board... appropriately, and the other end should be just a hair long.
 Mark the finished length on the other end of the trim board with a pencil and cut that end to length.
 Return to the assembly and tack the board into place with finish nails.

 Next, cut one end piece of base trim and tack in place, in the same manner, cutting one end to match the previous piece of trim, then marking the opposite end.
 Nail this piece into place and work your way around the base until you've trimmed all four sides of the base.